nagalakshmiboppudi33/Flipkart-Task2/README.md

 Tools :

 Python-pandas,numpy,matplotlib,seaborn,scikit-learn.

 Environment: Jupyter Notebook & VS Code

 Version Control: Git & GitHub

 --> Data cleaning:

 Handled missing values by filling or removing invalid records.

 Standardized column names and product categories for consistency.

 Created derived features such as Month, Revenue, and Sales Count for analysis.

 -->Featured Engineering:

   Creating new columns such as Sum = sum of purchases

                              Count = product count

                               Mean = average of purchases -->Customer Segmentation:

-  Using the featured columns and apply clustering techniques like KMean -->Recommendation System:
+   Using the featured columns and apply clustering techniques like KMean

+-->Recommendation System:

    Summarizes the behavior.

    Perferes the segment for purchase amounts.

    And rankings to purchase amounts.

 -->Profile Analysis:

    Summarize the behavior.

    Spending habits and preferences of each group.

    And average total spent and avg preferred frequency.

 -->Visualizations:

    Visualizing using matplotlib and seaborn.

    Present insights clearly and visually.

    Using barchart:preferred category per segment

-        boxplot:total spent and purchase perquency as per segment countplot:customer count
+        boxplot:total spent and purchase perquency as per segment

+        countplot:customer count
 Conclusion:

-This project successfully demonstrates how the  raw multi-source sales data can be transformed into clean, unified, and insight-rich datasets through a structured data pipeline.
+This project successfully demonstrates how groups customers based on their purchase behavior and gives suitable
-It lays the groundwork for advanced business intelligence dashboards and automated reporting systems in enterprise environments.

-👩‍💻 Author
+product recommendations.

+It helps businesses understand customers better and improve their sales through personalized suggestions

+Project by:

 Boppudi Naga Lakshmi

 Data Science Intern – Flipkart Pvt Ltd